ncatlab/nlab-content/pages/0/8/3/8/8380/content.md

     }
 \end{imagefromfile}

-but thereby it furthermore provides a convenient means of expressing successive Kleisli-composition simply by successivley ``calling'' the separate procedures, much in the style of [[imperative programming]] (which thereby is emulated into [[functional programming]]):
+but thereby it furthermore provides a convenient means of expressing successive Kleisli-composition simply by successivley "calling" the separate procedures, much in the style of [[imperative programming]] (which thereby is emulated/encapsulated by pure [[functional programming]]):

 \begin{imagefromfile}
     "file_name": "KleisliCompositeInDoNotation-230826.jpg",